This training is for new AMP's only

 Step 2 – Part 2 (Training Day)

-In order to be Section 22 certified you must attend the new AMP Part 2 Training following completion of the Part 1 module (certificates for the old non-NES module may be accepted if the module was completed within a year of the course).
+In order to be Section 22 certified you must attend the new AMP Part 2 Training following completion of the Part 1 module.
 Certificates of training will only be issued if you have attended the full day's event (it is not permissible to leave early).

 Booking a place on a Part 2 training course can be completed through the Portal.
 You will need to register with the Portal to be able to book a place on this course.
 Please note that some smartphone browsers may have issues with viewing the booking platform.

 The cost of attending Part 2 training is £250.